masopust/RoadSignRecognition/README.md

 [Here](https://cambridgespark.com/content/tutorials/convolutional-neural-networks-with-keras/index.html) is nice tutorial about CNN concept.

+Keras allows to make the image augementation, for examaple by rotating them, to increase effectiveness of learning.
+By setting the number of batches, the data is taken in smaller packages, so memory is seved.
+In that case there are to ways of setting nr of samples per epoch.
+First way: nr of training items/nr of batches, second way: nr_of_training_items - default.
+The second approach takes more time, but gives better results.

 ### Something about evaluation

 * Learning curve - shows how goes learning in each epoch.
 On y-axis are shown statistical metrics defined while compiling the model.